Helping you get there

-For the Post 16 form, please click here
+For the Post-16 form, please click here

 Here are some other travel options for people with Disabilities and/or Special Educational Needs

 Dial-a-Ride provides door to door transport for disabled people who are unable (or almost unable) to use public transport.
 This includes buses, trams, London Overground and Underground trains.
 Click here for more information.

 The London Taxicard Scheme provides subsidised transport for people with serious mobility impairment and difficulty using public transport.
 It is available for use anytime, 24 hours a day, 365 days of the year, as long as they have a car available.
 You can apply for a Taxicard here

 The Motability Scheme is for disabled people who have government-funded mobility allowance and want to lease a new car, scooter or powered wheelchair.
 Click here for more information.